amaldevelops/to-do-list-api/README.md

 # Introduction

-A simple and clean To-Do List Application built with a focus on RESTful principles, modular code structure, and clear documentation.
+A clean and full-stack To-Do List Application built with Node.js, PostgreSQL, Prisma ORM, and React.
-This project demonstrates the implementation of a full-stack CRUD application with both backend (API) and frontend (UI) components.
+This project showcases RESTful API design, database integration, and a responsive frontend for managing tasks efficiently.

+## 🚀 Features

+### 🧩 Backend (API)

+- **GET /tasks** — Retrieve all tasks
+- **POST /tasks** — Add a new task
+- **PUT /tasks/:id** — Update a task (e.g., mark as completed or edit details)
+- **DELETE /tasks/:id** — Remove a task